NBPub/BeatLog/docs/README.md

 The following tables describe how parsed logs and other data are saved into the database.
 See [PostgreSQL docs](https://www.postgresql.org/docs/current/datatype.html) for more information on data types.
-The [Mozilla HTTP docs](https://developer.mozilla.org/en-US/docs/Web/HTML) are a good reference for learning more about each column, and are linked where column names are ambiguous.
+The [Mozilla HTTP docs](https://developer.mozilla.org/en-US/docs/Web/HTML) are a good reference for learning more about each column (AKA field), and are linked where column names are ambiguous.

 Wikipedia has a nice [example](https://en.wikipedia.org/wiki/Common_Log_Format#Example) of the **Common Log Format** in its article.